Overlying layers in IDENA

 The standard defines three operations:

-IDENA offers access to two Web Map Services:
+IDENA offers access to several Web Map Services:

 Example of IDENA metadata